piotrgajow/Screeps/README.md

 ### Worker [300]

 Starter role.
-Will harvest energy from souce and fill spawn, build, fill extensions and upgrade controller.
+Will harvest energy from source and fill spawn, build, fill extensions and upgrade controller.

 ### Builder [300]

 Used to build and maintain constructions.
 Will pick up energy from storage, build new constructions and then repair existing ones.
+Requires: storage or containers

 ### Energy Distributor [300]

 Will pick up energy from from storage and distribute it to spawns, extensions, towers and upgraders.

-### Harvester [300]

-Basic creep which will extract energy from source, fill spawn and extensions and upgrade controller
+Requires: storage or containers

 ### Hauler [300]

-Will move energy from containers to storage.
+Will move resources from containers, tombstones and dropped to storage.
+Requires: storage and containers

 ### Idler